-- 2. GHCH supports the right of all adult persons to refuse treatment(s) unless otherwise ordered by law. - 3.
-GHCH's goal, based on a reverence for life that honors the individuality and particularity of every person, is to provide compassionate care and to effectively alleviate pain and suffering especially at the end of life.
-We are committed to providing care that honors the personhood, dignity and value of dying persons. - 4.
-GHCH's goal is to honor the treatment decisions of every patient and will advise a patient or his/her agent when we are unable to honor his/her advance directive.
-GHCH shall make a reasonable effort to obtain copies of Advance Directives when patients register for services. - 5.
-It is not possible for GHCH to follow an advance directive in out-patient settings where documentation of an Advance Directive may not be immediately accessible and a physician may not be immediately present to direct patient care and order medical treatments.
-The areas of the hospital include public areas of the hospital, ancillary services such as laboratory, diagnostic imaging, Ambulatory Infusion Clinic, Cardiac Rehabilitation, East Campus and other remote campus locations. - 6.
-An Advance Directive may be revoked at any time by the declarer, without regard to the declarer's mental state or competency and in accordance with state statutes. - 7.
-GHCH will not discriminate against any person seeking medical care based on the existence or lack of existence of an advance directive. - 8.
-No hospital employee, professional provider or volunteer is permitted to sign, witness or notarize any advance directive documents. - 9.
-GHCH shall offer basic information about advance directives to every registered patient and make available educational materials including sample forms to patients and the general public upon request. - 10.
-GHCH will promote education programs and provide printed educational materials for hospital staff, medical staff and the general public about advance directives. - 11.
-GHCH will consider any completed Washington State Department of Health and State Medical Association form "Physicians Orders for Life-Sustaining Treatment" (POLST) as an Advance Directive in the inpatient setting and in the Emergency Room. - 12.
-The GHCH Ethics Committee is available for consults pertaining to withholding/withdrawal of life-sustaining treatment and/or to determine the content or intent of an advance directive.
-To arrange an Ethics Consult, contact Social Services or the House Supervisor. - 13.
-When a patient is unable to communicate his/her consent for medical treatment and the patient is diagnosed with a terminal or life-threatening illness, the Attending physician(s) shall honor an Advance Directive that qualifies as a legal document.
-The physician shall order a plan of care that reflects both the highest standards of current medical practice and the wishes of the patient or surrogate decision maker.
-If a physician is unwilling to honor the patient's Advance Directive or the treatment decisions of the patient's surrogate, the physician shall inform the patient or surrogate and make a good faith effort to transfer the care of the patient to a physician willing to honor those wishes.
+- B. HRH supports the right of all adult persons to refuse treatment(s) unless otherwise ordered by law. - C. HRH's goal, based on a reverence for life that honors the individuality and particularity of every person, is to provide compassionate care and to effectively alleviate pain and suffering especially at the end of life.
+We are committed to providing care that honors the personhood, dignity and value of dying persons. - D. HRH's goal is to honor the treatment decisions of every patient and will advise a patient or their agent when we are unable to honor their advance directive.
+HRH shall make a reasonable effort to obtain copies of Advance Directives when patients register for services. - E. It is not possible for HRH to follow an advance directive in out-patient settings where documentation of an Advance Directive may not be immediately accessible and a physician/APP may not be immediately present to direct patient care and order medical treatments.
+The areas of the hospital include public areas of the hospital, ancillary services such as Laboratory, Diagnostic Imaging, Ambulatory Infusion Clinic, Cardiac Rehabilitation, East Campus and other remote campus locations. - F. An Advance Directive may be revoked at any time by the declarer, without regard to the declarer's mental state or competency and in accordance with state statutes.
+HRH will not discriminate against any person seeking medical care based on the existence or lack of existence of an advance directive. - G. No hospital employee, physician/APP or volunteer is permitted to sign, witness or notarize any advance directive documents when it creates conflict of interest in the treatment of the patient. - H. HRH shall offer basic information about advance directives to every registered patient and make available educational materials including sample forms to patients and the general public upon request. - I. HRH will promote education programs and provide printed educational materials for hospital staff, medical staff and the general public about advance directives. - J. HRH will consider any completed Washington State Department of Health and State Medical Association form "Portable Orders for Life-Sustaining Treatment" (POLST) as an Advance Directive in the inpatient setting and in the Emergency Room. - K. The HRH Ethics Committee is available for consults pertaining to withholding/withdrawal of life-sustaining treatment and/or to determine the content or intent of an advance directive.
+To arrange an Ethics Consult, contact Social Services or the House Supervisor. - L. When a patient is unable to communicate their consent for medical treatment and the patient is diagnosed with a terminal or life-threatening illness, the Attending physician(s)/APP(s) shall honor an Advance Directive that qualifies as a legal document.
+The physician/APP shall order a plan of care that reflects both the highest standards of current medical practice and the wishes of the patient or surrogate decision maker.
+If a physician/APP is unwilling to honor the patient's Advance Directive or the treatment decisions of the patient's surrogate, the physician/APP shall inform the patient or surrogate and make a good faith effort to transfer the care of the patient to a physician/APP willing to honor those wishes.